ventuals/ventuals-contracts/docs/ARCHITECTURE.md

 # Architecture

-NOTE: This is currently out of date (09/29/2025).
-We will be updating these docs shortly.

 ## Background

-The Ventuals HYPE LST enables contributors to stake HYPE and receive vHYPE, a fully transferable ERC20 that represents their staked principal.
+Ventuals is creating a HYPE liquid staking token (vHYPE) to raise the minimum stake requirement for HIP-3 mainnet deployment (currently 500k HYPE).
+Contributors deposit HYPE into the vault and receive vHYPE, a fully transferable ERC20 that represents a claim on their underlying principal.

-The lifecycle of the system begins with a _genesis_ phase, which covers the initial HYPE stake raise required for HIP-3 mainnet deployment.
-During genesis, native HYPE staking rewards accrue automatically, reflected in the vHYPE/HYPE exchange rate.
-After genesis, the protocol will transition into epoch-based staking with scheduled deposit and withdraw windows.
-All HYPE deposited during genesis will automatically rollover to the first epoch, and remain locked until the end of the first epoch.

-After the Ventuals mainnet deployment, staking will be organized into discrete epochs, during which HYPE deposits remain locked.
-At the end of each epoch, contributors can choose to redeem their HYPE, roll over their HYPE into the next epoch, or deposit additional HYPE.
-The first epoch will be 1 year; subsequent epochs will last 6 months.
-This structure ensures predictable and guaranteed withdrawal windows for all contributors.

-_This repository currently includes the contracts required for the genesis phase.
-Contracts for epoch-based staking will be finalized in a future release._
+Any additional HYPE deposited provides a **liquidity buffer**, enabling contributors to withdraw without reducing the validator stake below the 500k minimum.
+The vault has no deposit cap, and contributors can deposit any amount of HYPE at any time.
+Contributors may also withdraw at any time, provided the 500k minimum stake is maintained.

+All native staking yield accrues automatically to vHYPE holders and is reflected in the vHYPE/HYPE exchange rate.

 ## Overview